someengineering/cloud2sql/README.md

 ## Usage

 The sources for `cloud2sql` are configured via a configuration file.
 Create your own configuration by adjusting the [config template file](./config-template.yaml).
+You can safely delete the sections that are not relevant to you (e.g. if you do not use AWS, you can delete the `aws` section).
+All sections refer to cloud providers and are enabled if a configuration section is provided.

 After the sources are configured, you need to define the url to the database.
 The following databases are currently supported: